 However, if the antenna is top loaded as an inverted L, or a T top hat, then the calculations are a bit more involved.
 I have simplified the process by generating an Excel spreadsheet to do this.
 The calculations in the spreadsheet are based upon those given in Radio Antenna Engineering, 1952 by LaPort (page 23-24).

-be found in my Dropbox antenna files at
+The spreadsheet can be found in my Dropbox antenna files HERE.

 Now, to find the Total Radiated Power, TRP = I^2*R where I is the RMS value of the antenna current.
 Let’s suppose we measured it to be 1.40 amperes RMS.
 Then TRP = (1.40)^2 times 0.17 ohms = ~.333 watts, or 333 milliwatts.
 Since EIRP is 3 times TRP, the EIRP = 999 mW or about 1 watt.